mcellteam/mcell/libmcell/documentation/generated/simulation_setup.rst

   | needed again, it must be recomputed.

 * | **sort_molecules**: bool = False
-  | Enables sorting of molecules for diffusion, this may improve cache locality.
+  | Enables sorting of molecules for diffusion, this may improve cache locality and provide
+  | slightly better performance.
-  | Produces different results when enabled.
+  | Produces different results for the same seed when enabled because molecules are simulated
+  | in a different order.

 * | **memory_limit_gb**: int = -1
   | Sets memory limit in GB for simulation run.